 You’ve gotta’ try this turkey pot pie soup!
-Whether you have leftover turkey or chicken in the house it is a creamy and hearty meal everyone will love.
+Whether you have leftover turkey or chicken in the house it is creamy comfort food everyone will love.

-Let’s start with the fact that I hate wasting food…and love having a few recipes on hand to use up my leftover turkey and chicken.
-This is our fave…..
+- Let’s start with the fact that I hate wasting food.
+I love having a few leftover turkey recipes on hand to use up my meat.

-With a bag of frozen mixed vegetables, leftover chicken, a potato and an onion I can throw this pot pie soup together in no time at all.
+With a bag of frozen vegetables, leftover chicken or moist turkey, a potato and an onion, I can throw this pot pie soup together in no time at all.

-- The pots, pans, and lids are stackable (seen below) to save you a ton of room in your cupboard
+- The pots, pans, and lids are stackable to save you a ton of room in your cupboard.

-- So if your goal for the new year is to organize, use our January purge checklist and a set of these pots and pans to get your kitchen in order!
+- If your goal for the new year is to organize, use our January purge checklist and a set of these to organize your cupboards!

-If you’re like me you’ll love them not just because they’re pretty (I have a red set as well), but because they will help you organize your cupboards…they’re a mess right??!!
+If you’re like me you’ll love them.
+Not only are they pretty, but they will help you organize your kitchen, it’s a mess right??!

-Ok let’s get to the turkey pot pie soup shall we……
+Ok let’s get to the turkey pot pie soup recipe shall we.

-I used the largest of the 3 you see here…because I wanted room to stir and allow it to bubble to perfection.
+I used the largest of the 3 you see here.
+I wanted room to stir and allow it to bubble to perfection.

 Ingredients you’ll need for turkey pot pie soup

-- Diced turkey or chicken – leftovers are great, or cook fresh pcs. and add them right in
+- Diced turkey or chicken – leftover turkey breast is great, or rotisserie chicken

 - Frozen mixed vegetables – choose any variety you like